For a child, there is perhaps no greater joy than a shiny new toy.

 - Lead paint that can cause long-term illness

 The aforementioned research, conducted by the Center for Injury Research and Policy and published in the journal Clinical Pediatrics, analyzed consumer product injury statistics culled from the National Electronic Injury Surveillance Service.
-In looking at data from 1990 through 2011, study authors learned the toy-related injury rate rose 40 percent – mostly attributed to the rising popularity of foot-powered scooters (for which there was a serious injury every 11 minutes, beginning in 2000).
+In looking at data from a 10-year period, study authors learned the toy-related injury rate rose 40 percent – mostly attributed to the rising popularity of foot-powered scooters (for which there was a serious injury every 11 minutes, beginning in 2000).

 But defective toys were also a major problem.
 In just one year, researchers noted 30 million units of more than 100 different types of toys were recalled in the U.S. The problem is that oftentimes, people are not aware of product recalls.
 Return rates on recalls in general are notoriously low.